-In April of 2012, Meg Throckmorton, 16 years old, suffered a C1-C2 spinal cord injury (SCI) while preparing for an upcoming dance competition.
-She failed to complete a round-oﬀ back tuck and came down on the back of her neck.
-Meg was immediately paralyzed and unable to breathe on her own.
-She was airlifted to West Virginia University Hospital Trauma Center with life-threatening injuries.
-She suﬀered a break at her C-2 vertebrae and fractured her C-1.
-A MRI revealed that Meg had severely damaged her spinal cord.
-Within 24 hours, doctors repaired her broken vertebrae, and with the help of the University of Miami’s Miami Project, WVU doctors treated Meg with innovative SCI medical treatments.
-The doctors gave her parents minimal hope that the treatments would be successful.
-They were told to prepare for the fact that Meg would be a high level cervical quadriplegic complete.
-This meant that she would never move a muscle below the base of her skull, and that she would be dependent on a ventilator to breathe for the rest of her life.
+In April 2012, 16-year-old Meg Throckmorton suffered a C1-C2 spinal cord injury while preparing for an upcoming competition.
+Meg failed to complete a round-oﬀ back tuck and came down on the back of her neck.
+Immediately, Meg was paralyzed and unable to breathe on her own.
+She was airlifted to WVU Medicine with life-threatening injuries.
+She suﬀered a break at her C2 vertebrae, fractured her C1, and an MRI revealed that Meg had severely damaged her spinal cord.
+Within 24 hours, doctors repaired her broken vertebrae, and with the help of The University of Miami’s Miami Project, the doctors at WVU Medicine treated Meg with innovative SCI medical treatments.
+The doctors gave us minimal hope that the treatments would be successful and told us that Meg would be a high-level cervical complete quadriplegic.
+This prognosis meant that she would never move a muscle below the base of her skull and depend on a ventilator to breathe for the rest of her life.

 As the days went by, Meg’s condition did not change.
 She was in the Intensive Care Unit in critical but stable condition.
 Eight days after her accident, Meg had three surgeries: gastrostomy feeding tube insertion, tracheostomy, and diaphragmatic pacer(DP) implantation.
 A DP is a medical device implanted in a ventilator-dependent patient, allowing them to breathe without mechanical assistance for short periods.
 All three surgeries were performed to improve the quality of life of a high-level cervical complete quadriplegic.